-In addition to the issues directly connected with preparing for enlargement, the Intergovernmental Conference will also have to draw institutional conclusions in due course from the work currently in progress on the common European security and defence policy, maintaining a coherent institutional framework which is not detrimental to Community action.
-At the meetings of the European Council in Vienna and Cologne, the Heads of State and Government showed their willingness to develop a genuinely common policy in this field and to amplify and reinforce in this way the 'acquis' in the Treaty of Amsterdam regarding foreign and security policy.
-Any amendments needed to the Treaty will have to be taken into account by the Intergovernmental Conference so that the process of the political construction of the Union can continue.
+In addition to the issues directly connected with preparing for enlargement, the IGC will also have to draw institutional conclusions in due course from the work currently in progress on the common European security and defence policy, maintaining a coherent institutional framework which is not detrimental to Community action.
+At the meetings of the European Council in Vienna and Cologne, the heads of state and government showed their willingness to develop a genuinely common policy in this field and to amplify and reinforce in this way the 'acquis' in the Amsterdam Treaty regarding foreign and security policy.
+Any amendments needed to the Treaty will have to be taken into account by the IGC so that the process of the political construction of the Union can continue.